bpg/terraform-provider-proxmox/docs/resources/virtual_environment_vm.md

     - `datastore_id` - (Optional) The identifier for the datastore to create the cloud-init disk in (defaults to `local-lvm`).
     - `interface` - (Optional) The hardware interface to connect the cloud-init image to.
-Must be `ideN`.
+Must be one of `ide0..3`, `sata0..5`, `scsi0..30`.
 Will be detected if the setting is missing but a cloud-init image is present, otherwise defaults to `ide2`.
     - `dns` - (Optional) The DNS configuration.
         - `domain` - (Optional) The DNS search domain.
         - `server` - (Optional) The DNS server.